do-me/sff/README.md

 ## Installation & Quick Start

-Once `sff` is published on crates.io, you can install it using Cargo:
+You can install `sff` using Cargo:

 ```bash
 cargo install sff